fjnn/hvl-ele201/_pages/lectures/l6-dac-pwm.md

 By precisely configuring our STM32 timer to hit this 50 Hz period and then manipulating the pulse width between 1ms and 2ms using the CCR (Capture/Compare Register), we gain full control over the servo's position.

-## Exercise: Simple servo motor angle set
+## Exercise-5: Simple servo motor angle set
 In this exercise, you will learn how to set up a 50 Hz PWM signal to control a standard hobby servo motor.

 ![Servo-Motor-Wires.png]({{site.baseurl}}/assets/images/Servo-Motor-Wires.png)